Alveo/pyalveo/readme.md

 Classes
 ----

-Below are short summaries of each class included in the hcsvlab module.
+Below are short summaries of each class included in the ``hcsvlab`` module.
 For complete documentation, see documentation/index.html

 **Client**

 Implements all HCSvLab API methods.
-Generally, you will want to construct a Client using the <code>default_config_file()</code> method, or with the <code>with_config_file()</code> method (see below for information on the format of the configuration file), but you can also specify the configuration manually:
+Generally, you will want to construct a Client using the ``default_config_file()`` method, or with the ``with_config_file()`` method (see below for information on the format of the configuration file), but you can also specify the configuration manually:

 ```py
 client = hcsvlab.Client.default_config_file()